Social World Models: Representing Social World States for Better Social Reasoning

-\paragraph{ToMi \& ParaphrasedToMi} ToMi \citep{Le2019RevisitingTE} is a classic benchmark for evaluating the theory-of-mind abilities of models.
-Inspired by the Sally-Anne test, the ToMi dataset evaluates whether models can infer an agent's belief about an object's location after a sequence of actions by multiple agents, which may or may not move the object. \textit{ParaphrasedToMi} \citep{sclar2023mindinglanguagemodelslack} is a revised version of ToMi \citep{Le2019RevisitingTE} that addresses the limited linguistic diversity of the original by rewording all templates.
+\paragraph{ToMi \& ParaToMi} ToMi \citep{Le2019RevisitingTE} is one of the most important benchmarks for evaluating the theory-of-mind abilities of models.
+Inspired by the Sally-Anne test, the ToMi dataset evaluates whether models can infer an agent's belief about an object's location after a sequence of actions by multiple agents, which may or may not move the object. \textbf{ParaToMi} \citep{sclar2023mindinglanguagemodelslack} is a revised version of ToMi \citep{Le2019RevisitingTE} that addresses the limited linguistic diversity of the original by rewording all templates.
 The resulting dataset is more complex, as actions are expressed in a less straightforward way.
-For both ToMi and ParaphrasedToMi, we randomly sample 600 questions from the dataset.
+For both ToMi and ParaToMi, we randomly sample 600 questions from the dataset.
 We measure accuracy by whether the model correctly infers the agent's belief about the object's location.

 \paragraph{HiToM} \citep{wu-etal-2023-hi} evaluates higher-order theory of mind (ToM) in LLMs, requiring recursive reasoning about others’ beliefs.
 It extends ToMi by adding agent interactions—such as chatting, deception, and joint attention—beyond simple object movement.
 The task concludes with a belief inference question about an object’s location.
 We randomly sample 72 scenarios (100 questions total) and report accuracy based on the model’s ability to infer the correct agent belief.